ros2/design/articles/actions.md

 - **Direction**: client calls server
 - **Request**: goal ID and timestamp
-- **Response**: list of goals that have transitioned to the CANCELING state
+- **Response**: response code and a list of goals that have transitioned to the CANCELING state

 The purpose of this service is to request the cancellation of one or more goals on the action server.
+The response code indicates any failures in processing the request (e.g. `OK`, `REJECTED` or `INVALID_GOAL_ID`).
-The result indicates which goals will be attempted to be canceled.
+The list of goals in the response indicates which goals will be attempted to be canceled.
 Whether or not a goal transitions to the CANCELED state is indicated by the status topic and the result service.

 The cancel request policy is the same as in ROS 1.